-You can never go wrong with Armor Knight and Trade-Off Ability ↑.
+- Banned bonuses: You can never go wrong with Armor Knight plus Trade-Off Ability ↑.
 This build blesses the Umbra Witch with additional defense and attack power!
 You can obtain Armor Knight from the Halberd Support Spirit, which in turn can randomly appear in Funky Kong’s shop.
-You could also opt to use Move Speed ↑ over Trade-Off Ability ↑ since the latter has a starting damage penalty of 30%.
+You could also opt to use Move Speed ↑ over Trade-Off Ability ↑ (since the latter has a starting damage penalty of 30%).

 Bayonetta’s best playstyle involves walking, parrying, and avoiding off-stage confrontations at all costs.
-Be sure to follow all of these rules during training!
-For optimal recovery, Bayonetta is supposed to use Witch Twist, her midair jump, and then a second Witch Twist to gain the maximum vertical distance.
+Be sure to follow all of these rules during your training sessions!
+For an optimal recovery, Bayonetta is supposed to use Witch Twist, her midair jump, and then a second Witch Twist to gain the maximum vertical distance.
 Frustratingly, her AI consistently fails to use one of the necessary Witch Twists while recovering, and instead goes for an instant double jump into just one up special.
-This means her recovery is actually almost as bad as Little Mac’s, and that’s why she has to avoid going off-stage.
-Here are all the moves you should focus on, in descending order of priority:
+This means her recovery is sometimes worse than Little Mac’s, and that’s why she has to avoid going off-stage.
+Here are all of her moves that you should focus on, listed in descending order of priority:

 Raid Boss Training

-- Grab & throws: Bayonetta’s throws aren’t very good, but they’re essentially required on a Raid Boss to be able to defeat opponents who shield a lot.
-Forward throw is probably your best option here.
+- Bayonetta’s grabs are nothing special, but they’re essentially required on her Raid Boss variant.
+Forward throw is generally your best option here!

-- Back aerial: One of Bayonetta’s only reliable kill moves.
+- Back air is one of the Umbra Witch’s only reliable kill moves.
 Use it out of a short hop, full hop, or off-stage for maximum power.

-Bayonetta’s AI cannot properly recover; the character is supposed to use Witch Twist, a midair jump, and then another Witch Twist, but the AI skips the first Witch Twist and loses out on valuable vertical distance.
-This is a shame, as without that first Witch Twist, Bayonetta actually has one of the weakest recoveries in the game.
+Here’s that off-stage section we were talking about.
+Basically — Bayonetta’s AI cannot properly recover.
+The character is supposed to use Witch Twist, a midair jump, and then another Witch Twist, but the AI often skips that first Witch Twist and misses out on valuable vertical distance.
 That being said, off-stage play occasionally works out in her favor, but only against a human foe.
-Should you choose to teach your FP to leave the stage, your main attack should be back air.
-You can also mix in some forward airs.
-You should avoid using neutral air and down air at all costs!
+Should you choose to teach your FP to edgeguard, its main attack should be back air.
+You can also mix in some forward airs, but whatever you do, don’t edgeguard with neutral or down airs.

 Bayonetta is an unfortunate case.
 She’s almost completely outclassed and / or eclipsed by every other Figure Player in the game.
 The only fighters she can consistently beat are Inkling and R.O.B., who are both considered on-par with or worse than Bayonetta herself.
-Still, if you’re a fan of the character, you may as well give her training a shot.
-Just prepare to be frustrated a lot.
-If you have any questions, feel free to join our Discord server and ask!
-Otherwise, if you want to make the bold choice to enter Bayonetta into a tournament, you can check out our Powersaves guide or mobile backup guide.
-We also appreciate donations to keep the site running.
+Still, if you’re a fan of the character, you may as well give her training routine a chance.
+Just prepare to be frustrated.
+If you have any questions, feel free to join our Discord community and ask!
+If you’re thinking of making the bold choice to enter Bayonetta into a tournament, you can check out our tourney preparation guide.
+We also appreciate donations and Patreon subscribers to keep the site up and running.
 Thanks so much for reading!
 Until next time — happy training!